SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 * `Steeltoe.Security.Authentication.CloudFoundryOwin` for ASP.NET 4.x applications using OWIN
 * `Steeltoe.Security.Authentication.CloudFoundryWcf` for ASP.NET 4.x applications using WCF

-In addition to Authentication/Authorization providers, Steeltoe offers:
+In addition to Authentication/Authorization providers, Steeltoe Security offers:

 * A security provider for [using Redis on Cloud Foundry with ASP.NET Core Data Protection Key Ring storage](#3-0-redis-key-storage-provider)
 * A [CredHub API Client for .NET applications](#4-0-credhub-api-client) to perform credential storage, retrieval and generation.